 In above image, we are getting #NA error when we look for "Divya" in the A column.
 This is because "Divya is not in the list.

-If you are sure that the lookup value must exist in the lookup list then the first thing you should do is to check the lookup value.
-Check if the lookup is value is correctly spelled.
+If you are sure that the lookup value must exist in the lookup list then the first thing you should do is check the lookup value.
+Check if the lookup values are correctly spelled.
 If not then correct it.

 Secondly, you can do a partial match with VLOOKUP or any lookup function.
-If you are sure that some part of text must match then use this.
+If you are sure that some parts of the text must match then use this.

-If you are not sure that value exists or not than it can be used to check if a value exists in the list or not.
-In the image above, we can say that Divya is not in the list.
+If you are not sure that value exists or not then it can be used to check if a value exists in the list or not.
+In the image above, we can say that Divya is not on the list.

 Excel #VALUE Error

-The #VALUE occurs when supplied argument is not of supported type.
-For example if you try to add two texts using arithmetic plus operator (+), you will get a #VALUE error.
-Same thing will happen if you try to get year of a invalid date format using YEAR function.
+The #VALUE occurs when the supplied argument is not of a supported type.
+For example, if you try to add two texts using arithmetic plus operator (+), you will get a #VALUE error.
+The same thing will happen if you try to get a year of an invalid date format using the YEAR function.

 First, confirm the data type you are referring to.
-If your a function requires a number, then make sure that you refer to a number.
-If a number is formated as text then use VALUE function to convert them into number.
+If your function requires a number, then make sure that you refer to a number.
+If a number is formatted as text then use the VALUE function to convert them into a number.
 If a function requires text (like DATEVALUE function) and you referring to a number or date type then convert them to text.